Bhaya-gati is the worst of all.

 It is not power that corrupts but fear.
 Fear of losing power corrupts those who wield it and fear of the scourge of power corrupts those who are subject to it.
 Most Burmese are familiar with the four a-gati, the four kinds of corruption.
 Chanda-gati, corruption induced by desire, is deviation from the right path in pursuit of bribes or for the sake of those one loves.
 Dosa-gati is taking the wrong path to spite those against whom one bears ill will, and moga-gati is aberration due to ignorance.
 But perhaps the worst of the four is bhaya-gati, for not only does bhaya, fear, stifle and slowly destroy all sense of right and wrong, it so often lies at the root of the other three kinds of corruption. — Aung San Suu Kyi

-The courage to stand up, to take a stand, non-violently was articulated and practiced by Mohandas Gandhi, the last century.
+The courage to stand up, to take a stand, non-violently was articulated and naked speed dating, the last century.
 Having no fear, Dr. Suu Kyi has stood her ground, like her spiritual predecessor Gandhi, to put pressure on Burma’s military junta, marshaling the international attention and awareness of the plight of Burma’s people, who were being repressed by the corrupt and authoritarian regime.
 Many countries treat Burma as a pariah state because Suu Kyi staying in Burma keeps the pressure up.
 Suu Kyi received the Rafto Prize and the Sakharov Prize for Freedom of Thought in 1990 and the Nobel Peace Prize in 1991.
 In 1992 she was awarded the Jawaharlal Nehru Award for International Understanding by the government of India and the International Simón Bolívar Prize from the government of Venezuela.
 In 2007, the Government of Canada made her an honorary citizen of that country.
 In 2011, she was awarded the Wallenberg Medal.

 “I believe in human rights and I believe in the rule of law.
 I will always fight for these things,” she told the crowd.
 “I want to work with all democratic forces and I need the support of the people.”